jashburn8020/long-reads/fx_markets.md

 * While offering significant benefits, they come with important risks, including the possibility of a counterparty defaulting, adverse movements in interest rates, and difficulties in exiting the swap before maturity.

 ## Chapter 9 - Foreign Exchange Options

+Chapter 9, "Foreign Exchange Options," introduces a powerful class of derivative instruments that provide the buyer with a right, but not an obligation, to execute a currency trade.
+We will begin by establishing the fundamental "Option Basics," defining what options are and differentiating between call and put options.
+To build a foundational understanding, we will briefly explore "Equity Options" and then delve into the crucial "Put-Call Parity With Equity Options," a no-arbitrage relationship.
+The chapter will then clarify the concepts of "In-The-Money, At-The-Money, And Out-Of-The-Money" options, which describe an option's intrinsic value.
+We will then transition to the core subject, "Foreign Exchange Options," examining their structure and applications in currency markets, including "Put-Call Parity In Foreign Exchange."
+A dedicated section on "Perspective Matters" will highlight the duality inherent in FX options, while "FX Option Premium" will detail how these options are priced.
+Understanding "Volatility" is paramount, and we will explore its types and impact before examining various "Uses And Strategies" for FX options, from hedging to speculation.
+Finally, the chapter will demystify "Theoretical Option Valuation," covering both "The Binomial Model" and "The Black-Scholes/Garman-Kohlhagen Model," before concluding with "The Garman-Kohlhagen Option Risk Measures Or 'Greeks'," which are essential tools for managing option risk.

 ### 9.1 Option Basics